jorgedb98/SBI/doc.md

 We are also aware that, when looking for clashes, the program only compares α-carbons.
 As discussed in class, the better approach would have been to consider ß-carbons as they provide additional information on the direction of side chains.

 It is also important to mention the computational toll the program supposes.
 Due to the high number of comparisons and alignments performed in order to add a new chain to the model, as the model keeps growing, each step takes more time, which is further exemplified when we try to build an infinite model.
-In those scenarios, the program does take a long time to run and depending on the available hardware resources, it may even crash if not crareful enough.
+In those scenarios, the program does take a long time to run and depending on the available hardware resources, it may even crash if not careful enough.

 # 6. Examples
 ## 6.1.
 Protein-Protein Complex: 1gzx